CZ 2075 RAMI: Design

+Action

 The RAMI can be fired either double or single action.
 The 2075 RAMI also features full length slide grooves which minimize play in the action and increases overall accuracy.
 The 2075 is designed with a slide lock that holds the chamber open after the last round in the magazine has been fired.

 The RAMI is quickly disassembled for cleaning and maintenance.
 To do this the slide stop is pushed out and the slide is pulled forward off the pistol frame.
 This allows the action to be further dismantled separating the barrel, recoil spring, and trigger components.
 Further tear down (e.g. firing pin cleaning) should only be performed by a competent gunsmith.